-Failure to reach a service authorization decision within these specified timeframes constitutes a denial and therefore requires a notice of action.

-The notice of action must meet the requirements of Article XI, Grievances and Appeals, page 161.
+Failure to reach a service authorization decision within these specified timeframes constitutes a denial and therefore requires a notice of adverse benefit determination.
+The adverse benefit determination notice must meet the requirements of Article XI, Grievances and Appeals, page 180.

-10. Notice of Action
+10. Notice of Adverse Benefit Determination

-In accordance with Article XI, Section D.1., page 166, the MCO shall provide written notice of action to the member when a decision is made to:
+In accordance with Article XI, Section D.1., page 185, the MCO shall provide written notice of an adverse benefit determination to the member when a decision is made to:

 - a.
 Deny or limit a member's request for a service in the benefit package; - b.
 Terminate, reduce, or suspend any currently authorized service; or - c.
-Deny payment for services in the benefit package.

-11. Notification of Non Covered Benefit
+Deny payment for services in the benefit package. - 11.
+Notification of Non Covered Benefit